yerzhanova/toDoListProject/README.md

 ng serve -o

 to do
-add httpOptions
+add httpOptions;
-add typing
+add typing;
-fix expected argument in task service
+fix expected argument in task service;